 Instructions

-- Cook the Salmon Bites: Heat a drizzle of neutral oil in a large skillet over medium heat until it shimmers like your favorite lip gloss under good lighting.
-Pour in the remaining marinade and let it bubble and reduce slightly for about 2 minutes.
-Stir in the honey glaze and sesame seeds.
+- Cook the Salmon Bites: Heat a drizzle of neutral oil in a large nonstick skillet over medium heat.
+You’ll know it’s ready when the oil has that subtle shimmer, like freshly polished nails.
+Add the remaining marinade to the skillet and let it dance and bubble for about 2 minutes until it reduces just a touch.
+Stir in your sweet-and-spicy glaze and sprinkle in those sesame seeds for ultimate yum vibes.

 Notes